yangli-io/icons-svg/README.md

 # React Icons SVG

-Adding a bunch of useful icons here
+Adding a bunch of useful SVG icons in react.js